Christopher Evans (outlaw): Canada to California

-Christopher Evans was born on February 19, 1847, in Bell's Corner, about twelve miles from Ottawa, Canada West.
+Christopher Evans was born on February 19, 1847, in Bell's Corners, about twelve miles from Ottawa, Canada West.
 His parents, Thomas and Mary Ann Evans, were both Irish natives who came to Canada separately.
-They married in Bell's Corner in 1837 and together they had eight children, including Chris.
+They married in Bell's Corners in 1837 and together they had eight children, including Chris.

 In the summer of 1863, at age sixteen, Chris left home and crossed the border into the United States.
 After experiencing Independence Day celebrations that year, Chris felt inspired to enlist in the Union Army at Buffalo, New York, under an assumed name.
 No official record of this exists, presumably because he joined under a false name.
 After fighting against the Confederates in the Civil War, Evans was sent to Minnesota and served in George Armstrong Custer's Seventh Cavalry as a scout to fight the Sioux.
 According to Evans, he became convinced the Sioux had been wronged and lost all interest in fighting.
 When his term of service expired, he refused to re-enlist and began working for the Union Pacific Railroad.
 After more than a year he saved up $800 and decided to journey west to California.

 In 1870, Chris moved to Visalia, California, where he began working for a lawyer named Daggett who helped Evans educate himself.
 A few years later, he began working as a teamster, hauling lumber to and from mills in the Sierra Nevada mountains.
 Soon after, Chris married Mary Jane “Molly” Byrd, who ran an eating house along the road to the mills at a location known as Auckland, twenty-five miles northeast of Visalia.
 There, Chris and Molly Byrd married at her parents' "Rattlesnake Ranch" on November 4, 1871.

 Evans found work watching the Hyde Mill on Redwood Mountain while it was shut down for the winter.
 Chris' job was to keep snow from collapsing in the roofs of the buildings, and the newlyweds spent that winter snowbound.
 The couple spent the next few happy months alone together and, before the snow melted, Molly became pregnant with their first child.
 Evans took an immense liking to the scenery of the mountains and in the spring decided to purchase a 160-acre property one mile below the Hyde Mill at the edge of the Redwood Mountain Grove, the largest grove of giant sequoia trees in the world.
 He appropriately named it the "Redwood Ranch".